Monthly fishing forecast for Siesta Key

 Shallow water anglers will do well targeting the flats up north of Long Bar on the east side and north of the Moorings on the west side.
 A low, incoming tide is preferred, flood tides make locating fish more difficult.
 Weedless gold spoons, scented soft plastics, and topwater plugs also work well in shallow water.
 Expect to find snook, redfish, and large gator trout in the holes.

-This has been a fantastic season for sheepshead and while it is past its peak there should still be plenty of these tasty saltwater panfish around.
+Sheepshead fishing is slowing down and while it is past its peak there should still be some of these tasty saltwater panfish around.
 Docks, seawalls, and bridges near passes will hold sheepies.
 A live shrimp fished on the bottom will fool them, along with snapper, grouper, and flounder.

 April is a great month for anglers with a small boat and not a lot of experience to catch big fish.
 The beaches and inshore artificial reefs will be thick with king and Spanish mackerel, along with false albacore and the occasional cobia.
 Trolling spoons is very easy and deadly on all species.
 Use a planer and 20 feet of leader.
 With a #1 planer use 50 lb leader and a small Clark spoon and with a #2 planer use 80 lb leader and a large King spoon.
 Idle the boat along at 4 to 5 knots, let the #1 planer out 20 seconds and the #2 out 12 seconds.
 Then, just drive around until you find the fish.
 When surface activity is spotted, break out the light spinners or fly rod and experience some great sport!